Technologicat/mcpyrate/walker.md

-To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide `mcpy.walker.Walker`, a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.
+To bridge the feature gap between [`ast.NodeTransformer`](https://docs.python.org/3/library/ast.html#ast.NodeTransformer) and MacroPy's `Walker`, we provide `mcpyrate.walker.Walker`, a zen-minimalistic AST walker base class based on `ast.NodeTransformer`, with a state stack and a node collector.

 The selling points are `withstate`, `state`, `collect`, `collected`, which see below.

-For a realistic example, see [`mcpy.ctxfixer`](mcpy/ctxfixer.py).
+For a realistic example, see [`mcpyrate.ctxfixer`](mcpyrate/ctxfixer.py).

 ## Attributes

- - `state: mcpy.bunch.Bunch`: stores named values as its attributes.
+ - `state: mcpyrate.bunch.Bunch`: stores named values as its attributes.

    Mutable.
 The whole `state` can also be replaced by simply rebinding it (`self.state = ...`).